natnaelttilahun-alt/public-health-research-portfolio/README.md

-# public-health-research-portfolio# Public Health Research Portfolio – Dr. Natnael Tsegaye
+# Public Health Research Portfolio – Dr. Natnael Tsegaye

-This repository showcases sample quantitative and data-management workflows relevant to global health, maternal and child health (MCH), and surveillance research in LMIC settings.
+This repository contains sample analytical workflows relevant to global health, maternal and child health (MCH), and epidemiologic research in low- and middle-income settings.

+The scripts demonstrate practical use of:
+- R for data cleaning, descriptive statistics, and regression analysis
+- Stata for epidemiologic modeling and reporting
+- SQL concepts (training in progress) for structured health data querying

-The scripts reflect skills developed through:
+The work reflects experience gained through:
 - COVID-19 National Serosurvey (Ohio State Global One Health)
-- Lancet MCH & Surgical Center coordination
+- Coordination work at Lancet MCH & Surgical Center
-- Clinical work in neonatal and pediatric care
+- Clinical and supervisory experience in neonatal and pediatric care
-- Ongoing SQL for Data Analysis training (Coursera)

-⚠️ All datasets used here are simulated (dummy data) for demonstration purposes only.
+⚠️ All datasets used in this repository are simulated (dummy data) and do not contain any real patient information.

-## Tools Demonstrated
-- R: data cleaning, descriptive statistics, regression modeling
-- Stata: epidemiologic analysis and reporting
-- SQL: querying and summarizing health datasets
-- Public health focus: perinatal outcomes, surveillance, MCH indicators

-## Folder Structure
+## Repository Structure
-- `/R-analysis` – quantitative analysis scripts
+- `R-analysis/` – Quantitative analysis scripts (R)
-- `/SQL` – health database queries
-- `/Stata` – epidemiologic analysis examples
+- `Stata/` – Epidemiologic analysis examples (Stata)
+- `SQL/` – Example health data queries (training in progress)